Chirag-ahir/SFC-Preparation/README.md

 What is sales contract?<br>
 A sales contract is an agreement between a buyer and a seller.
 The seller agrees to deliver a product or service for a set price that the buyer agrees to pay.

+What is Opportunity Teams?
+Opportunity Teams are designed to facilitate collaboration on specific sales deals (opportunities).
+They enable multiple users to work together to close a sales opportunity, with each member possibly playing a different role in the sales process.

 ====================================SFMC=====================================<br>